anshulkchennai/PythonProject/README.md

 # PythonProject
-#change no.1
+#change no.2
-This is my first python project using DJango framework
+This is my first python project using DJango framework. pushing from local to github